znsio/specmatic-documentation/documentation/configuration.md

     - [Hooks](#hooks)

-Version 2 is the latest as of 14/02/2025.
+Note: Version 2 is the latest as of 14/02/2025.
 If you are looking for an older version of the configs, refer to [older configuration versions](/documentation/older_configuration_versions.html) page.

 ### Getting started